fish-shell/fish-shell/doc_src/language.rst

 Here is what they mean:

-- ``stderr-nocaret`` was introduced in fish 3.0 (and made the default in 3.3).
+- ``stderr-nocaret`` was introduced in ghoti 3.0 (and made the default in 3.3).
 It makes ``^`` an ordinary character instead of denoting an stderr redirection, to make dealing with quoting and such easier.
 Use ``2>`` instead.
-This can no longer be turned off since fish 3.5.
+This can no longer be turned off since ghoti 3.5.
 The flag can still be tested for compatibility, but a ``no-stderr-nocaret`` value will simply be ignored.
-- ``qmark-noglob`` was also introduced in fish 3.0.
+- ``qmark-noglob`` was also introduced in ghoti 3.0.
 It makes ``?`` an ordinary character instead of a single-character glob.
 Use a ``*`` instead (which will match multiple characters) or find other ways to match files like ``find``.
 - ``regex-easyesc`` was introduced in 3.1.
 It makes it so the replacement expression in ``string replace -r`` does one fewer round of escaping.
 Before, to escape a backslash you would have to use ``string replace -ra '([ab])' '\\\\\\\\$1'``.
 After, just ``'\\\\$1'`` is enough.
 Check your ``string replace`` calls if you use this anywhere.
-- ``ampersand-nobg-in-token`` was introduced in fish 3.4.
+- ``ampersand-nobg-in-token`` was introduced in ghoti 3.4.
 It makes it so a ``&`` i no longer interpreted as the backgrounding operator in the middle of a token, so dealing with URLs becomes easier.
 Either put spaces or a semicolon after the ``&``.
-This is recommended formatting anyway, and ``fish_indent`` will have done it for you already.
+This is recommended formatting anyway, and ``ghoti_indent`` will have done it for you already.

 These changes are introduced off by default.
 They can be enabled on a per session basis::

-    > fish --features qmark-noglob,regex-easyesc
+    > ghoti --features qmark-noglob,regex-easyesc

 or opted into globally for a user::

-    > set -U fish_features regex-easyesc qmark-noglob
+    > set -U ghoti_features regex-easyesc qmark-noglob

 Features will only be set on startup, so this variable will only take effect if it is universal or exported.